Catapush/catapush-ios-sdk-pod/README.md

 ```ruby
 #import "CatapushHeaders.h"
 ```
-Get your App Key from [Catapush Dashboard](http://www.catapush.com/panel/dashboard) and insert it together with a couple of credentials of your choice into your application delegate ```application:didFinishLaunchingWithOption:```:
+Get your App Key from [Catapush Dashboard](http://www.catapush.com/panel/dashboard) and insert it together with a couple of credentials of your choice into your application delegate:
 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {